 Have you ever gone out for a relaxing paddle in a kayak, only to return with an aching back, sore bum, and stiff legs?
 For many people, one of the most neglected parts of their kayak is a comfortable seat.
 Many kayaks come with a low quality, thin seat – which leads to pain and less time kayaking!

 To solve this issue, aftermarket seats have been designed to increase comfort and provide back support.
 There are a wide variety of kayak seats to pick from, which can make it a challenge to select the right one for you.

-I’ve taken a look at the some of the best kayak seats available and included a buyer’s guide to help you decide on the most comfortable seat for your kayak and body type.
+I’ve taken a look at some of the best kayak seats available and included a buyer’s guide to help you decide on the most comfortable seat for your kayak and body type.